clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-manual-install.rst

 Bare metal manual installation guide
 ####################################

-This section is a continuation of steps from the :ref:`bare-metal-install` page.
+This section contains the steps for a |CL| manual installation.
+It picks up where the :ref:`bare-metal-install` left off:

-Selecting the :guilabel:`< Manual(Advanced) >` menu option as seen in figure 1, you can do the following additional tasks during the |CL| Installer setup:
+Select the :guilabel:`< Manual(Advanced) >` menu option as seen in figure 1, to do the following additional tasks during the |CL| Installer setup:

 * :ref:`Modify the disk layout using the cgdisk utility<cgdisk-manual-install>`
 * Add additional command-line parameters to the kernel